 I was briefly surprised to realize that this is the first of Rodriguez's releases that I've actually seen.
 On the one hand, he is a hero to me – as he is to many independent filmmakers – for being able to make successful movies outside of Hollywood while retaining complete control over his work.
 (He even quit the Directors Guild after they refused to allow Miller a co-directing credit.)
 And yet, for all his talent and energy, he channels it all into callow exercises in style over substance.
 Which may explain why I never bothered to rush out to see his earlier work.

 To be fair, Rodriguez doesn't aspire to make anything other than Big Dumb Bloody Entertainment, he sure seems to be having a great time playing with all his digital toys, and Sin City is so completely over-the-top that it's hard to heap any real criticism on it.
 This may, in fact, be Rodriguez's ready-made justification for everything that he does: Call it irresponsibly violent, call it hopelessly juvenile – he'll only smile and shrug, "Hey, it's just a movie!"
 He may be right, but then what's the point of all that work?

-I enjoyed Sin City to a degree: There's good fun to be had in its hard-boiled campiness, it certainly is stylish, and, though the quality of the cast's work is variable, Bruce Willis adds his usual gravitas and Mickey Rourke (under pounds of make-up) is nothing short of fantastic as the toughest guy that ever lived.
+I enjoyed Sin City to a degree: There's good fun to be had in its hard-boiled campiness, it certainly is stylish, and while the quality of the cast's work is variable, Bruce Willis adds his usual gravitas and Mickey Rourke (under pounds of makeup) is nothing short of fantastic as the toughest guy that ever lived.
 But it's all just so vapid.